Power of Sale and Foreclosures

-If mortgage payments are not made, a mortgage lender in Ontario recover the money owed under their mortgage and can take possession of a property using the power of sale or the foreclosure approach.
+If mortgage payments are not made, a mortgage lender in Ontario recovers the money owed under their mortgage and can take possession of a property using the power of sale or the foreclosure approach.
 Though these two processes are very different from each other, many homeowners are not aware of their diverse outcomes.
+Power of Sale and Foreclosures specialist with experience in in-default, and in-bankruptcy.

 As a homeowner, you should get legal advice on your rights under either of the two processes in case you receive a legal notice from your lender.
 This is crucial as the amount received, and the timelines for the methods are massively different from each other.